- Covering the costs of cancer treatment

 US Department of Health and Human Services.
 Has Your Health Insurer Denied Payment for a Medical Service?
 You Have a Right to Appeal.
 Accessed at www.healthcare.gov/news/factsheets/2012/06/appeals06152012a.html on June 20, 2013.
 Content no longer available.

 US Department of Health and Human Services.
-Can I buy a “catastrophic” plan?
-Accessed at https://www.healthcare.gov/can-i-buy-a-catastrophic-plan/ on December 30, 2013.
+Catastrophic Health Insurance Plans Accessed at https://www.healthcare.gov/choose-a-plan/catastrophic-plans/ on February 16, 2015.

 US Department of Agriculture.
 How to Get Food Help (brochure).
 November 2010.
 Accessed at http://www.fns.usda.gov/sites/default/files/ConsumerBrochure.pdf on February 16, 2015.

 Last Medical Review: 02/16/2015